-MUS 328 Music in the Church (3 credits)
+MUS 328 Music in the Church (3 credits; note: this course is offered every other fall semester)

 In addition to the required courses, students must take 4 credits of flagged courses.
 Flagged courses differ by sub-track.
 Please note that some of these courses have prerequisites.